MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/dashboards-reports-in-custom-views.md

     Save the updated file.

-## To display the dashboard in a custom view
+## Display the dashboard in a custom view

 1. In the Service Manager Windows PowerShell session, run the following command to validate the IncidentDashboards management pack: